ComScore

 • Time Commitment: 1 hour

-• Why We Love It: beginner-friendly, high protein, special occasion-worthy, one pan
+• Why I Love It: beginner-friendly, high protein, special occasion-worthy, one pan

-You only *think* you can't cook a killer steak at home.
-But we promise, this recipe is consistently foolproof.
-The trick is reverse-searing it so it's cooked through without being overdone and caramelized on all sides.
+You only *think* you can't cook a killer steak at home, but this recipe is consistently foolproof.
+The trick is reverse-searing it so it's cooked through without being overdone, plus caramelized on all sides.

 32. Mini Spanish Tortilla with Zucchini